eclipse-openj9/openj9-docs/docs/xshareclasses.md

 : This option is enabled by default.

 : Allows a JVMTI `ClassFileLoadHook` event to be triggered every time, for classes that are loaded from the cache.
 This mode also prevents caching of classes that are modified by JVMTI agents.
-For more information about this option, see <i class="fa fa-external-link" aria-hidden="true"></i> [Using the JVMTI ClassFileLoadHook with cached classes](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.lnx.80.doc/diag/tools/shcpd_rbm_jvmti_mod.html).
+For more information about this option, see [Using the JVMTI ClassFileLoadHook with cached classes](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.lnx.80.doc/diag/tools/shcpd_rbm_jvmti_mod.html).
 This option is incompatible with the [`cacheRetransformed`](#cacheretransformed) option.
 Using the two options together causes the VM to end with an error message, unless [`-Xshareclasses:nonfatal`](#nonfatal) is specified.
 In this case, the VM continues without using shared classes.

 : A cache that is created without the `enableBCI` suboption cannot be reused with the `enableBCI` suboption.
 Attempting to do so causes the VM to end with an error message, unless [`-Xshareclasses:nonfatal`](#nonfatal) is specified.
 In this case, the VM continues without using shared classes.
 A cache that is created with the `enableBCI` suboption can be reused without specifying this suboption.
 In this case, the VM detects that the cache was created with the `enableBCI` suboption and uses the cache in this mode.